I know what you’re thinking.

 - Identify and rank high-value accounts.

 - Research the company and identify decision-makers.
-Find their email addresses using Hunter.
+Find their email addresses using a service like Hunter or LeadCrawler.

 - Write a tailored email.